 University of Southern Indiana – College of Nursing and Health Professions

-The case management/care coordination program’s focus at the University of Southern Indiana’s College of Nursing and Health Profession is on care management practices, ethics, and standards.
+The case management/care coordination program focuses on care management practices, ethics, and standards at the University of Southern Indiana’s College of Nursing and Health Professions.

 - Location: Evansville, IN